 The school has a Safeguarding Policy ,an E-Safety Policy and Online Policy, which will be made available to volunteers working in the school.

-All Volunteers must full the school’s protocol for reporting concerns or issues.
-The names Safeguarding officers are displayed around the school and all concerns for a child’s safety or welfare concerns must be passed on in a timely fashion..
+It is mandatory for Volunteers to adhere to the school’s protocol for reporting concerns or issues.
+The named Designated Safeguarding Officers (DSO) are displayed around the school and all concerns for a child’s safety or welfare concerns must be reported as soon as possible

 Complaints